 Sleep is vital for restoration.
-It restores us both physically, emotionally and mentally.
+It restores us both physically, emotionally, and mentally.
 Sleep organizes long-term memory and the integration of new information.
 Deep REM sleep is mostly devoted to brain repair and restoration.
 It also renews and repairs nerve cells and tissue throughout the body.
-Sleep helps to neutralize neurotoxins and restores chemicals to normal levels.
-It boosts the immune system and helps healing of wounds.
-When you are rested, it’s easier to think clearly and logically and recognize when something is out of kilter.
+Sleep helps neutralize neurotoxins and restores chemicals to normal levels.
+It boosts the immune system and helps wounds heal.
+When you are well-rested, it’s easier to think clearly and logically and recognize when something is out of kilter.
 Plan for 8 hours of sleep each night for restoration.

 When you start exercising your heart starts pumping and your brain thinks you are in a fight or flight response.
 However, the body produces (BDNF) Brain-Derived Neurotrophic Factor.
-This provides a protective and reparative element to your memory neurons and act like a reset switch.
-At the same time endorphins are released to fight stress.
+This provides a protective and reparative element to your memory neurons and acts like a reset switch.
+At the same time, endorphins are released to fight stress.
 They minimize the pain and increase the feeling of euphoria.
 So exercise makes us more productive and happier and helps our brain think and process more clearly!

 So, set your workout clothes on top of your alarm clock and have a plan to start your day with exercise.
-Not much interferes with a workout at 6 a.m.!
+Not much interferes with a workout at 6:00 a.m.!
 You will feel better, be more productive and be in a better mood if you will resolve to include exercise in your day.

-#CommitToFit!
-One life, One body, Care for it!
+Commit to Fit!
+One life, One body… Care for it!